Liqingyi-UQ/Online-Game-and-Wildlife-Education-Website/README.md

 # Online-Game-and-Wildlife-Education-Website
-This is a website using game to introduce wildlife knowledge
+This is a website using games to introduce wildlife knowledge Thanks to my team member of DECO 7180 in UQ.
+No copies without allowance